 With Windows 10 version 1803, Microsoft has removed the ability to create a new HomeGroup.
 With the removal of the feature, Windows 10 has issues with showing certain computers over the Windows Network (SMB), leaving them invisible in the Network folder of File Explorer.
 Here is a quick fix you can apply.

 In Windows 10, most of the network options were moved to Settings.
 The Setting app and the new Network flyout are completely different from Windows 7 and Windows 8.1.
-The options have been moved around and it is not clear how to change PC visibility in the local network.
-In this article, we'll see how to configure Network Discovery in Windows 10 in order to make your PC discoverable or hide it in the local network area.
+The options have been moved around, so it takes longer to open the classic Network Connections folder when needed.
+To save your time, you can create a special shortcut to access it.

 Once you have connected to any wireless network in Windows 10, the operating system will remember this network and will try to re-connect to it once it is in range.
 If you are not happy with this behavior, you can make Windows 10 stop automatically re-connecting to certain wireless networks.
 Here is how.